 Ketamine can come in powder, crystal or liquid form, and can’t be identified by just looking at it.
 We recommend testing ketamine with four tests.

-- The primary test for ketamine is the Mandelin test.
-Which yields a red color if ketamine is present.
+- The primary test for ketamine is the Morris test.
+It yields a lavender/purple color if ketamine is present.
+If you can only afford one test to identify ketamine, get this one.

 - The Froehde test is useful as a test for adulterants such as MXP, 4-MeO-PCP, 3-HO-PCE and others.
 Froehde does not change color with pure ketamine.

-- Finally, the Liebermann test is a good double check for ketamine, and can check for 2-MeO-ketamine (an analog of ketamine).
-Liebermann is also useful to rule out DXM, 3-HO-PCE, and other adulterants.
+- Finally, the Liebermann test and can check for 2-MeO-ketamine (an analog of ketamine).
+Liebermann is also useful to rule out various adulterants.

 We provide a ketamine test kit package with all four tests.